 nature artSend an eCard

-Sandra PlaceSandra Place
+Sandra PlaceSandra Place AFC Sandra Place

-Pastel, Acrylic, Drawing, Photog. - Landscape,Birds,ISandra Place
+Pastel, Acrylic, Drawing, Photog. - Landscape,Birds,I

 Sandra Place was born and raised in Manitowoc, Wisconsin, a small town surrounded by farmland on the shores of Lake Michigan.
 She developed an interest in drawing as a small child and drew mostly children and horses at the time.
 Although her activities, as prescribed by her family, were not geared towards an artistic pursuit, as an only child she had many opportunities for solitary explorations of the nearby natural world.
 This was the beginning of a connection to nature and the intrigue of following her own path, which has deepened with time.
 Early travels with her parents and grandparents to Florida, the Gulf Coast and Europe, where her mother was born and grew up, planted the seeds of a life-long interest in travel and other landscapes, cultures and languages.